basilesportif/docs-runtime/jets.md

 ## Motivation

 ### How You'd Think Jets Work
-When people hear about "jets" that can be called in place of Nock funcitons, or that Nock allows "hints" to be compiled into code, they assume that a jet would work roughly as follows:
+When people hear about "jets" that can be called in place of Nock functions, or that Nock allows "hints" to be compiled into code, they assume that a jet would work roughly as follows:
-1. The programmer puts a "hint" on a function, (e.g. `dec`), and that hint compiles around a chunk of code.
+1. The Hoon programmer puts a "hint" on a function, (e.g. `dec`), and that Hoon compiles down to a Nock 11 hint wrapping the compiled function.
 2. When the runtime encounters code marked with `dec`, it checks whether it has a jet called `dec`, and calls it with the current subject as the argument if such a jet exists.
 3. The jet runs and returns its result.

-Of course, this requires trust/verification/testing that the `dec` jet and the Hoon/Nock `dec` work the same way, but that's not too different from software distribution concerns in general.
+In this model, the primary risks are
+- jet code that isn't properly tested
+- malicious jets that don't run Nock properly, distributed by the runtime

 ### Why Jets Don't Work That Way
 **disclaimer** The code and description of the runtime in this section are imaginary.